minoad/hoa_property/README.md

 - `ocr`: this module deals with running ocr processes on files.

 `load_hoa_config` -> `extract_hoa_data` -> `ocr_extracted_data` -> `store`

+### Data

+Most data is not pushed to the repo due to size.

+`data/test/` files are data files to use for testing that is under 500kb.

 ## Directory